 The following CTE programs under this cluster are offered at Jefferson-Lewis BOCES

-From prep cook to executive chef or restaurant owner, the culinary industry offers a world of career possibilities.
+From prep cook to executive chef or restaurant owner, Culinary Arts/Cooking offers a world of career possibilities.
 Students are prepared for entry-level employment or to move on to college.
 The classroom experience will include kitchen production that reinforces classroom-based lectures.
-Culinary Arts/Cooking

 Show off skills in the kitchen and prepare sweet treats.
-Students will learn how to make and artfully prepare a variety of breads, cookies, pastries, and pies.
+Students in Culinary Arts/Baking will learn how to make and artfully prepare a variety of breads, cookies, pastries, and pies.
 Get a glimpse of life inside a commercial bakery.
-Culinary Arts/Baking

-Students will develop customer service and basic computer skills that can be used in a variety of service industries, such as restaurants, hospitals, hotels or retail settings.
-Study will also focus on workplace skills related to housekeeping, food preparation and service, front desk intake in hospitals or hotels, table bussing and dishwashing.
-Introduction to Trades: Hospitality Services
+Students in Introduction to Trades: Hospitality Services will develop customer service and basic computer skills that can be used in a variety of service industries.
+These include restaurants, hospitals, hotels or retail settings.
+Study will also focus on workplace skills related to housekeeping, food preparation and service, front desk intake in hospitals or hotels, table bussing and dish washing.

 Learn more about Hospitality and Tourism at GPS for Success: